mavas/mavas/writings/Portfolio.md

 - https://github.com/anon5r/mastodon-documentation/blob/master/Running-Mastodon/Docker-Guide.md.
 One of the funniest things is that other people's documentation is better than the official documentation, like this repository.
 Anyway, thankfully Docker and translation are first-class support.
 - https://github.com/mavas/mastodon

-## Web service deployment via Tor Onion Service
+## Production deployment: Web site as a Tor Onion Service

 I recently had to develop and deploy a web site for a business guy.
 He basically wanted a web forum, but didn’t know or want to know how to set one up, and he didn't want to maintain it, and he said he’s heard about “Tor” before and said that he’s sure that he wanted to use that.
 I of course already knew exactly what he was talking about, and did it all for him.